-‘Patchwork 2020’ is born out of a need for craft in these uncertain times, born out of the fascination for Dutch heritage and the urge to improve, renew and experiment with the designer’s archive.
-The signature of Tess van Zalinge is present; body-following silhouettes, the use of various crafts such as patchwork, knitting, folding and quilting with all left-over archive material.
-A core message to look at new approaches into the fashion industry, new ways of making a change in the impact of the garments that are created.
+Tess van Zalinge launches the couture collection 'patchwork' at the iconic House of Bartolotti in Amsterdam in 2020. ‘patchwork’ is born out of a need for craft in uncertain times, born out of the fascination for Dutch heritage and the urge to improve, renew and experiment with the archive of the label.
+The global lockdown challenges us all to act, think and create differently.
+The collection celebrates the uniform of Tess van Zalinge and shows in a liberating way that working with what you have available leads to inspiration, innovation and sustainability.
+Patchwork takes on the largest role in the collection in terms of craftsmanship.
+A core message is to look at new approaches to the fashion industry, and new ways of making a change in the impact of the garments that are created.

 corset jacket - sale €3500 - rent €350

 corset dress - sale €4000 - rent €400